Get

 Puppies are particularly susceptible to diseases like parvovirus, distemper, and hepatitis.
 They are immunized against these illnesses through a series of vaccinations given in their first 3 months of life.
 Additionally, rabies is a core vaccination that all dogs need to get, typically by law.

-Whether you are adopting a puppy or an adult dog, consult with your veterinarian to find out what vaccinations your pet needs and the appropriate schedule.
-If you’re unsure of the animal’s previous vaccination history, your vet may advise that you get them a series of booster shots to ensure that they are up to date.
+Whether you are adopting a puppy or an adult dog, consult your veterinarian to determine which vaccinations your pet needs and the appropriate schedule.
+If you’re unsure of the animal’s previous vaccination history, your vet may advise that you get them a series of booster shots to ensure they are up to date.

-If you live in an area that is prone to ticks, we recommend asking your veterinarian for medication/vaccinations to prevent tick-borne diseases.
-They can give you the information you need for any illnesses present in your region or state.
+If you live in an area prone to ticks, we recommend asking your veterinarian for medication or vaccinations to prevent tick-borne diseases.
+They can also give you the information you need about any illnesses present in your region or state.

 What Vaccinations Are Included in the Puppy Schedule?